Suppose you are thinking about buying a small business. What do you care about; what is important to you?

 Of course, trends in the opposite direction can lead to lower profits!

 The keywords here are “anticipated” and “future”.
 While past performance can be a starting point to evaluate a business, what the former owner was able to do isn’t too important to a new owner.
 What is vitally important is what the new owner can do with the business.

 As an example, say you are considering a small manufacturing business that made $100,000 each year for the last 2 years.
 Looking closer, you discover that one large customer accounted for 50% of that profit.
 If that one customer is lost, there is only half the profit!
 Looking at what happens if that customer is lost means you are focusing on what matters: anticipated profits.

-When considering the purchase of a business, a buyer needs to analyze him/her self as much as the past performance of the business and ask what he/she can bring to the business either to insure stability of the business, or more importantly, what skills the new owner can bring to make the business better.
+When considering the purchase of a business, a buyer needs to analyze him/her self as much as the past performance of the business and ask what he/she can bring to the business either to ensure stability of the business or more importantly, what skills the new owner can bring to make the business better.